tawasta/event/website_event_organizer_contact_info_visibility/README.rst

 Website Event: Configurable Organizer Contact Info Visibility
 =============================================================

-* Set per event if organizer phone, mobile and/or email should be shown
+* Set per event if the organizer should be shown, and also more granularly if their phone, mobile and/or email should be shown
 * Also serves as a workaround for the qweb contact widget rendering bug where email would not appear (https://github.com/odoo/odoo/issues/190009)
+* Can be paired with website_event_responsible_contact_info_visibility to fine-tune whether to show organization's or responsible person's contact info

 Configuration
 =============
-* In event form, select an organizer, and then which fields to show for them on front end
+* In event form view, select an organizer, and then what info to show for them on front end

 Usage